Local Project Context

 For multi-phase work, we also think ahead about how the site might be used after the first area opens.
 If a location is likely to expand, lease up, or support future improvements, the plan should make those next steps easier instead of forcing another round of rework.

-That is why the local context matters so much on a location page: the site itself shapes the delivery strategy, and the delivery strategy shapes whether the owner gets the result they were expecting.
+That is why the local context matters so much: the site itself shapes the delivery strategy, and the delivery strategy shapes whether the owner gets the result they were expecting.

 Why This Market Matters